-Details of the 18th annual meeting of the Scottish Cardiovascular Forum are below.
+Preliminary Details of the 20th annual meeting of the Scottish Cardiovascular Forum are below.

-You are cordially invited to attend this one day meeting for those with an interest in cardiac and vascular research – both clinical and basic science.
+You are cordially invited to attend this one-day meeting for those with an interest in Cardiovascular Research- both clinical and basic science.

-We particularly welcome submissions from PhD students and post-doctoral fellows.
+for presentation as a poster or short oral communication is now open.
+We particularly welcome submissions from PhD students and post-doctoral fellows

 Roger Wadsworth Prize Application Form